apitlekays/OmekaThemeDev-HispanicLiverpoolCC/README.md

 * Tips on customising file structure to introduce new pages (http://omeka.readthedocs.org/en/latest/Tutorials/modifyingThemes.html)
 * Tutorial on the basics of Omeka Theme development (http://interactivemechanics.com/blog/the-basics-of-building-omeka-themes/)
 * Tutorial on setting up a proper file structure for introducing new pages in Omeka via Simple Pages plugin (http://interactivemechanics.com/blog/page-templates-with-omeka-simple-pages/)
+* Tips on how to edit Featured Items/Collections (http://omeka.org/forums/topic/how-to-edit-recently-added-items)